stupidmankind/BYpassDoc/docs/source/commands/errorhandling.rst

 ----------

 **Error Handling Action**
-	Select an action to take in the event an error occurs
+	Select an action to take in the event an error occurs.